Lenny Brown: College career

 After attending summer school to raise his grades to maintain eligibility, Brown returned to Xavier as a junior in 1997–98.
 He averaged 14.7 points per game as the Musketeers won the Atlantic 10 regular season title and their first Atlantic 10 tournament title.
-He posted 81 steals on the season, setting a Xavier record.
+He posted 81 steals on the season, setting an Xavier record.
 He averaged 18.1 points as a senior in 1998–99, leading Xavier in scoring for the third time in his career.
 He was a nominee for the John R. Wooden Award and set a school single-season record with 104 three-pointers.
 He helped Xavier to the National Invitation Tournament (NIT) and was named to the NIT All-Tournament team; in his final career game, he scored a career-high 34 points.
 He started the final 112 games of his collegiate career and set Xavier career records for three-point shots made (236) and steals (242), while placing third in school history with 1,885 points.
-During his time at Xavier, he was named first-team All-Atlantic 10 twice and second-team All-Atlantic 10 once.
+During his time at Xavier, he was named first-team All-Atlantic 10 twice (1997 and 1999) and second-team All-Atlantic 10 once (1998).
 He appeared in a total of 122 games and overall averaged 15.5 points per game, while Xavier compiled a record of 70–25 in his last three seasons.
 Brown graduated from Xavier in May 1999 with a Bachelor of Science degree.

 Professional career and later life

-Considered small for shooting guard, the position Brown played at Xavier, he switched to point guard in workouts prior to the 1999 NBA draft.
+Considered small for a shooting guard, the position Brown played at Xavier, he switched to point guard in workouts prior to the 1999 NBA draft.
 He attended multiple pre-draft camps and worked out with the Orlando Magic and Chicago Bulls prior to the draft.
 He was not selected in the NBA draft, but later that year was chosen in the third round of the Continental Basketball Association draft by the Idaho Stampede.
-Instead of joining the Stampede, he signed with the Cincinnati Stuff of the International Basketball League (IBL) in November 1999.
+Instead of joining the Stampede, he signed with the Cincinnati Stuff of the International Basketball League in November 1999.
 In his first game, he helped the Stuff to a win by scoring 18 points in the second half.
 He ended up appearing in 62 games for the Stuff during the 1999–2000 season, starting nine while averaging 9.8 points.
 Afterwards, he played in Belgium for the 2000–01 season with Spirou Charleroi, averaging 12.4 points in seven games.
 He concluded his career in 2002 by playing one game with the St. Louis SkyHawks of the United States Basketball League (USBL).

 After his basketball career, Brown worked at an alternative school in Wilmington until 2004.
 He was inducted into the Xavier Athletic Hall of Fame as part of the class of 2004.
 He later worked as a youth counselor, and as of 2015, Brown has nine children.
 In 2025, he was inducted into the Delaware Sports Museum and Hall of Fame.